CIS for small builders - what you actually need to know

 Important: If you make any payment during an inactivity period, you must immediately notify HMRC and submit a return.
 Failure to do so triggers penalties.

-From April 2026, nil return requirements are being reinforced.
-HMRC will expect a return for every tax month unless you have requested inactivity.
+Since 6 April 2026 (SI 2026/289), nil return requirements have been reinforced.
+HMRC expects a return for every tax month - including a nil return - unless you have requested inactivity or otherwise notified HMRC in advance.
 Build nil returns into your workflow even if you only occasionally use subcontractors.

 The most successful contractors treat CIS as a weekly habit rather than a monthly crisis.
 Here are practical tips: